LakasNetwork/coachrye/_posts/2025-03-16-growth-mindset-in-action.md

     I made plenty of mistakes, but I learned from them.
 One of my fondest memories of real-time feedback was when one of the partners casually ran behind me during an event to remind me to bring more energy.
 It was a small moment, but it shaped the way I approached public speaking.

 - **Focus on the Process, Not Just the Outcome**
-    At Next Step, I learned that skills are built.
+    At <a href="https://findthenextstep.com" target="_blank">Next Step</a>, I learned that skills are built.
 You don’t have to be naturally great at something—you just need the right process, effort, and mindset to improve.

-Next Step didn’t just teach me about growth mindset.
+<a href="https://findthenextstep.com" target="_blank">Next Step</a> didn’t just teach me about growth mindset.
 They ingrained it in me.